CCI-MOC/hil/docs/rest_api.md

         "networks": {"vlan/1511": "mynetwork"}
     }

-In case there is no nic attached to port, the response body is just an empty json object:
+If there is no nic attached to a port, the response body is just an empty json object:

     {}